mjtamlyn/ayb-notes/4-eventual-consistency-real-world.md

 - For timestamps, either the minimum or the maximum depending on which one it was
 - Update with a time sorted list
 - Set union the keys between some meta data

+## The world is concurrent

+We should model it that way!